 Limitations

 The current study had several limitations.
 Minority status has been used by several studies, but there are many known differences between racial and ethnic groups.
 Future analyses with larger datasets should focus on examining health care utilization and outcomes amongst specific ethnic groups, particularly amongst those groups known to have unique challenges within the US healthcare system, namely: Blacks and African Americans, Hispanics, and Asians.
 There are also reasons to be concerned of the external generalizability.
-Our study was conducted at just three large US academic medical centers and demonstrated at least one significant deviations from conventionally accepted demographic characteristics, in that white patients demonstrated more comorbidities than minorities.
-While this could be attributed to the dichotomization of race, or it may also be a result of white patients being more likely to have seen a primary care physician.
+Our study was conducted at just three large US academic medical centers and demonstrated at least one significant deviation from conventionally accepted demographic characteristics, in that white patients demonstrated more comorbidities than minorities.
+While this could be attributed to the dichotomization of race, it may also be a result of white patients being more likely to have seen a primary care physician.
 Another limitation to the interpretation of our data is the fact that though we were able to document disparities in psychological distress at the six-month time point, these differences may be attributed to disparities in psychological distress prior to injury, as we have no baseline measures for comparison.

 Methodologically, odds ratios are known to be inaccurate estimators of risk when the probability of an outcome is high, thus, logistic binomial regression should be used in future studies to accurately ascertain the true risk of racial disparities in dichotomous outcome measures.
 There also is a great deal of variability in patient management between hospitals, generalized estimating equations should be used to account for clustering within individual hospitals in a sensitivity analysis.
 Due to the heterogeneity of traumatic brain injury, the outcome of interest may be different depending upon the severity cohort.
 For instance, the primary outcome of interest in the mild traumatic brain injury patients may be post-hospital care utilization, while for moderate to severe TBI, discharge disposition and the facilities’ in-hospital utilization of care may be of primary interest.
 For this reason, stratified analyses should be performed in future analyses by site, by TBI severity (mild, moderate, and severe), injury severity, and by ED disposition group (Discharge, Admission, ICU).
 There was a large amount of attrition at the 6-month time point and more sophisticated methods of handling missing data such as multiple imputation may be required to accurately ascertain the true relationship.
 Moreover, there was too much attrition to even conduct an analysis at 12 months and our data is likely subject to loss-to-follow-up bias.